 If you can't find fresh or if they're not in season it is best to used frozen.
 I mix the strawberries with some sugar and let them a few minutes to soften and macerate since that will bring out their juices and also intensifies their flavor.

-Can you make a trifle the day before?
+Can you make it the day before?

 Yes!
 It is actually preferred to do it the day before or a few hours in advance because the cream needs to set and thicken and the ladyfingers or the sponge cake needs to absorb some moisture.